-To this end, the CPF is proud to support -in the transition period of 2018- the continuation and empowerment of the ‘Consortium of the Stakeholders’, organized by WWF Greece, which will pave the way for incorporating the conservation measures and zoning proposed by the Consortium, into management plans for Gyaros MPA approved by the Cyclades management body.
+The CPF supported the Consortium of the Stakeholders, organised by WWF Greece, which continues to pave the way for incorporating the conservation measures and zoning proposed by the Consortium into tangible management plans for Gyaros MPA approved by the Cyclades management body.

 From 2018-2019, the CPF contributed to keeping the dialogue between stakeholders alive and facilitating cooperation.
 We recognised that good management and trust were key elements in ensuring the protection of marine protected areas.
 The Consortium contributed their advisory services to the new Management Body of Cyclades Protected Areas, aiming to support the effective and multi-participatory management of the new Gyaros marine protected area.